gobridgenz/challenges/7-weather-forecast/README.md

 # Weather forecast

+## What you'll learn

+- Use query parameters
+- Combine results
+- Console text formatting

 ## Goal

 Let's find out what the weather forecast will be where you are!

-This challenge involves to call two APIs and to combine their results.
+This challenge involves two APIs and to combining their results.

 _Start with the challenge 6 if you don't have experience with calling APIs!_

 ### IP Geolocation API

-You will need to start by defining _where_ you want to determine the weather forecast.
-Why not displaying it from where you run your code?
+The first step is dertermining _where_ you are (what weather forecast you need to get).

-[Freegeoip](https://freegeoip.app/) gives you your location based on your ip address.
+[Freegeoip](https://freegeoip.app/) gives you your location based on your IP address.

 Here is the URL to request: